-In the European region, influenza activity remained elevated, with influenza A(H3) predominating and those aged 65 years and older most severely affected.
-Excess all-cause mortality has been reported among the elderly in the European region in the last five weeks, most likely due to the circulation of influenza A(H3N2) and also associated with severe weather conditions in some countries.
+Influenza activity in the temperate zone of the northern hemisphere continued to increase, with many countries especially in East Asia and Europe having passed their seasonal threshold early in comparison with previous years.
+In the European region, influenza activity remained elevated and widespread and has already peaked in many countries.
+Influenza A(H3) continues to predominate, with those aged 65 years and older most severely affected.
+Excess all-cause mortality has been reported among the elderly in the European region this season, most likely due to high levels of influenza A(H3N2) circulating and also associated with severe weather conditions in some countries.
 To date this season, the majority of circulating influenza A(H3N2) viruses in Europe were reported as antigenically similar to the 2016/2017 A(H3N2) vaccine strain.
 While about two-thirds of the A(H3N2) viruses characterised belong to a new genetic subclade (3C.2a1), these viruses are reported as antigenically similar to the vaccine strain (clade 3C.2a).
+All tested viruses collected recently for antiviral sensitivity were susceptible to the neuraminidase inhibitor antiviral medications.